ConroyCampbell/ConroyCampbellproj/README.md

 - What do you recommend based on the insights gathered?

 1. Mister Max is the best YouTuber to collaborate with if we're interested in maximizing reach.
-This is due to the fact that it has the third highest View Count out of all the channels and also the most subscriber engagement.
+This is due to the fact that it has the highest average views per video and also the most subscriber engagement.
 It is my number 1 recommendation however, other channels may be more attractive to our client depending on the target audience because Mister Max's content is mostly geared towards children.
 2. Dan Rhodes, NoCopyrightSounds and DanTDM  are also strong potential candidates with high subscibers and view counts that may maximize profits.
 These channels also have a older target audience.